Pchristy03/from-Christy/MyMedia.md

 |Clean Code|This is a great first book for beginning programmers.
 It provides standards and examples of cleanly written code that every programmer should know.|Robert Cecil Martin|
 |Hurt So Good|This is classic song from the 80's.
 I recommend it because it's widely known and has a great beat.|John Cougar|
 |Heaven|Bryan Adams is a great musician that an rock or love song lover should listen too.
 His voice is great and his lyrics are even better. |Bryan Adams|

+---

+## Favorite Quotes

+> "Well done is better than well said." *-Benjamin Franklin*

+> "You only live once, but if you do it right, once is enough." *-Mae West*